-Earnings before interest, tax, and depreciation and amortization (EBITDA) totaled DKK 1,7 million, (2018/19: DKK 9,0 million) including non-recurring items and including fair value adjustments on investment properties, corresponding to an EBITDA margin of 0,9% (2018/19: 4,0%).
+Profit before interest, tax, and depreciation and amortization (EBITDA) totaled DKK 19,6 million, (2019/20: DKK 1,7 million) including non-recurring items and including fair value adjustments on investment properties, corresponding to an EBITDA margin of 14,3% (2019/20: 0,9%).
 See figure #4.

-Figure #4: EBITDA/EBITDA margin after non-recurring items, all shown in fiscal years
+Figure #4: EBITDA/EBITDA margin after non-recurring items, all shown in fiscal years.
+Note 2017/18 is only 10 months.

-Earnings before interest, tax, and depreciation and amortization (EBITDA) totaled DKK 14,9 million, (2018/19: DKK 16,4 million) excluding non-recurring items and excluding fair value adjustments on investment properties, corresponding to an EBITDA margin of 7,6% (2018/19: 7,2%).
+Earnings before interest, tax, and depreciation and amortization (EBITDA) totaled DKK 19,0 million, (2019/20: DKK 14,9 million) excluding non-recurring items and excluding fair value adjustments on investment properties, corresponding to an EBITDA margin of 13,9% (2019/20: 7,6%).
 See figure #5.

-Figure #5: EBITDA/EBITDA margin before non-recurring items and before fair value adjustments on properties, all shown in fiscal years
+Figure #5: EBITDA/EBITDA margin before non-recurring items and before fair value adjustments on properties, all shown in fiscal years.
+Note 2017/18 at only 10 months

 The EBITDA and the EBITDA margin before non-recurring items is a key KPI for the Board of Directors and management in assessing the progress being made in the turnaround plan.
-Management expects to regain an EBITDA margin at 10% within the 2020/21 fiscal year.
+Management expects to maintain an EBITDA margin at minimum 10% in the fiscal year 2021/22 and onwards.